 Take, for example, the single adult Sunday School class in the last church I tried.
 These women are real.
 They have dealt with divorce, single parenting, financial hardships, etc (other stigmas I'll touch on eventually).
 The church has now started talking about those issues.
 Nowadays usually these are okay to mention why you are having a hard week...e.g.
 "I'm having a custody battle right now and need prayer on how to deal with my ex."

 But I just can't even imagine the looks of shock on these same women's faces - these wonderful, caring, loving women - if I said that I was having an especially hard week because my bipolar mania was causing me to have a hard time maintaining my sobriety with my addiction.

 - Most of the people there can't understand me and I can't understand them.

 This one really needs explaining, but this was the biggest light-bulb, ah-ha moment I had after starting to attend support groups.
 An addict's brain is literally different than someone who doesn't have an addiction.
 For someone without an addiction, willpower is enough.
 It might take a lot of willpower to overcome a bad habit, but it's possible to do.

 Part of the definition of being an addict is that you have NO power over the addiction.
 You can try every strategy in the book, every treatment out there, the full laundry list of things that have worked for others.
 These things might work for a time.
 But the root of the problem can't be addressed this way.
 It takes a 12-step program or something very similar for a true addict to become truly sober.

-I'll admit I'm guilty of avoiding the "typical people" because I can't understand them.
-I just don't get how you decide you are going to stop a horrible habit and do it successfully.
+I'll admit I'm guilty of avoiding the "normies" because I can't understand them.
+I just don't get how one day you just decide you are going to stop a horrible habit and do it successfully.
 I don't get how you can find the motivation to choose nice clothes and do your make-up before going out.
-I don't get how you can spend hours with other people and just do small talk.
+I don't get how you can spend hours doing small talk with strangers.

 I just don't have enough energy to fight addiction, mental illness, other life crap and still do those things.